mmdolbow/usng-gmap-v3/README.md

 To relieve this difficulty, Larry Moore developed a web map based on the Google Maps API that incorporated USNG coordinates (http://dhost.info/usngweb/).
 This project attempts to update that code to version 3 of the Google Maps API, incorporating Javascript libraries from Jim Klassen (https://github.com/klassenjs/usng_tools) and Xavier Irias (http://www.ersquared.org/).

 Contributors include Mike Dolbow and Sean Gutknecht.
+A demonstration page can be used at https://rawgit.com/mmdolbow/usng-gmap-v3/master/index.html